fitness-challenge-website/fitnesschallengeapp/README.md

 This database setup only needs to be ran one time initially, unless changes are made to the database.

+## Branching Structure
+Development is done in individual branches.
+When you are ready to add a feature, merge your branch into the "staging" branch.
+If everything in "staging" is looking good, then merge "staging" into "master".

+Branches will be made for each iteration to be turned in.

+---

 ## React README Initialization
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).